I’m 63 and my children and grandchildren have greatly disappointed me and I don’t want to leave them any inheritance

 You don’t have to leave an inheritance to family, but you need to make a plan

 No law requires you to leave money to your children or grandchildren.
 Spouses occupy a different legal category: most states give a surviving spouse the right to claim an “elective share” of the estate regardless of what a will says.
-Children and grandchildren, however, carry no such automatic entitlement.
-Parents, siblings, grandchildren, and extended relatives generally do not have the same legal protections that spouses do, meaning the person creating the estate plan has broad authority to decide whether these family members inherit anything.
+Children and grandchildren carry no such automatic entitlement.
+Parents, siblings, grandchildren, and extended relatives generally do not have the same legal protections that spouses do, meaning the person creating an estate plan has broad authority to decide whether these family members inherit anything.

 The solution is a clear, legally sound estate plan.
-That means working with an estate planning attorney to draft a will, establish a trust, or put in place both.
+That means working with an estate planning attorney to draft a will, establish a trust, or both.
 One critical detail: disinheriting someone requires a clear and unambiguous statement in your estate planning documents.
 Leaving a name out of your plan is not enough.
 A court could assume the omission was unintentional and award that person a share of your assets, especially if they are a close family member.

 Strategic Tools for Restructuring an Estate